qchemlab-embedding/2023-07-14-workshop/_episodes/06-FDE-calculations.md

   - for one selected example, see how do the FDE results compare to the supermolecular results
   - do you see how to run freeze-and-thaw cycles (look for "RELAX" keyword)?
 Does it improve the prediction?

-## Running FDE calculations in pyADF
+## Running FDE calculations in PyADF

 WIP

+### Further read

+* PyADF - A scripting framework for multiscale quantum chemistry, DOI:10.1002/jcc.21810 (also in our Zotero)